Meet The Team

 Nathanael Yellis is responsible for Heritage Action for America’s web efforts.
 He was formerly the Business Developer at Yellis & Foley CPAs, an accounting firm serving small and medium businesses in Southern Maine and Seacoast New Hampshire.
 A Maine native, Yellis is a graduate of Patrick Henry College and the Acton School of Business.

-Birmingham Regional Coordinator
+Southeast Regional Coordinator

 Elizabeth BeShears is a life-long Alabamian who worked for Alabama Governor Robert Bentley as a constituent services specialist and policy assistant.
 Prior to joining the Heritage Action team she worked at the Alabama Policy Institute as a policy analyst and grant coordinator.
 A graduate of the University of Alabama, she has been active in state, local, and federal campaigns since 2008.

-Chicago Regional Coordinator
+Upper Midwest Regional Coordinator